 To reduce confusion and simplify the handling of forex quotes, the major currencies are assigned a priority, so that the higher priority currency is always displayed as the base currency in a forex quote, so currency pairs will always be displayed in the same way.
 For instance, a quote for the euro and the US dollar will always be displayed as EUR/USD, not as USD/EUR.

 If you initiate a transaction by buying, then you are going long in the quote currency and short on the base currency.
 If you initiate an order by selling the currency, then you are going short the quote currency and long on the base currency.
-Therefore, perforce, if you are long in 1 currency, you must be short in the other.
+Therefore, perforce, being long in 1 currency means being short in the other.

-To close a position, you must reverse the transaction that opened your position: selling the currency you bought, or buying the currency you sold short.
-The complete cycle of buying or selling, then reversing that transaction is referred to as a round turn.
+To close a position, reverse the transaction that opened your position: selling the currency you bought, or buying the currency you sold short.
+The complete cycle of buying or selling, then reversing that transaction is called a round turn.

 Required Margin Deposit for Forex Transactions